PostHog/posthog.com/contents/docs/integrate/webhooks/discord.md

     ![PostHog Add Webhook](../../../images/discord-add-webhook.png)

-1. Click "Test & Save" and you should receive a message on discord.
+1. Click "Test & Save" and you should receive a message on Discord.

 ## 3. Add to Action